Skip to content

 end

 The entire argument for zmx instead of something like tmux that has windows, panes, splits, etc. is that job should be handled by your os window manager.
-By using something like tmux you now have redundent functionality in your dev stack: a window manager for your os and a window manager for your terminal.
+By using something like tmux you now have redundant functionality in your dev stack: a window manager for your os and a window manager for your terminal.
 Further, in order to use modern terminal features, your terminal emulator and tmux need to have support for them.
 This holds back the terminal enthusiast community and feature development.

 Instead, this tool specifically focuses on session persistence and defers window management to your os wm.